cclemente/Animal_accelerometry/label_data/README.md

 # label Unknown data

-Once you have created your SOM through [Step 5](https://github.com/cclemente/Animal_accelerometry/tree/main/chunking_data)
+Once you have created your SOM through [Step 4](https://github.com/cclemente/Animal_accelerometry/tree/main/testing_training) we will use that SOM to label your Unkown data from [Step 5](https://github.com/cclemente/Animal_accelerometry/tree/main/chunking_data).